steinamit/steinamit/README.md

 # Amit Stein

-Data Scientist with a strong foundation in machine learning, deep learning, and data engineering.

 Currently pursuing an M.Sc. in Industrial Engineering & Management, with a specialization in AI & Data Science at Ariel University.
 My thesis explores cold-start solutions in recommendation systems using multimodal product representations and large-scale transaction data.